ethereum-optimism/optimism/op-bindings/bindgen/README.md

 `rpc.url.eth`          | String | This is any HTTP URL that can be used to query an Ethereum Mainnet RPC node | Yes `rpc.url.op`           | String | This is any HTTP URL that can be used to query an Optimism Mainnet RPC node | Yes

-# Using BindGen to Add New Predeploys to L2 Genesis
+# Using BindGen to Add New Preinstalls to L2 Genesis

 **Note** While we encourage hacking on the OP stack, we are not actively looking to integrate more contracts to the official OP stack genesis.

 BindGen uses the provided `contracts-list` to generate Go bindings and metadata files which are used when building the L2 genesis.
-The first step in adding a new predeploy to L2 genesis is adding the contract to your `contracts-list` (by default this list if [artifacts.json](../artifacts.json)).
+The first step in adding a new preinstall to L2 genesis is adding the contract to your `contracts-list` (by default this list if [artifacts.json](../artifacts.json)).

 ## Anatomy of `artifacts.json`